In February, B.C. applied to the Supreme Court to appeal a decision by the B.C. Court of Appeal.Sean Kilpatrick/The Canadian Press

 What to know about DRIPA and why B.C.’s NDP government wants to change the Indigenous rights law

 In February, B.C. applied to the Supreme Court to appeal the decision.
-The top court agreed to take the case on Thursday.
+The top court agreed Thursday to take the case.
 It did not provide reasons, as is its custom.

-The Supreme Court agrees to only a small fraction of applications for appeal, but cases that raise issues of national importance or involve legal disagreements among judges in the lower courts are ones that the Supreme Court typically agrees to hear.
+The Supreme Court agrees to only a small fraction of applications for appeal, but cases that raise issues of national importance or involve legal disagreements among judges in the lower courts are among those typically accepted by the top court.

 In B.C.’s appeal application to the Supreme Court, the province argued that “existing case law presents a tangle of unclear and conflicting statements” on the UN declaration.

-“Guidance from this court is required to ensure a coherent and consistent approach is taken to these critical issues,” the B.C. filing to the top court stated.
+“Guidance from this court is required to ensure a coherent and consistent approach is taken to these critical issues,” the B.C. filing stated.

 The Indigenous rights declaration ruling has roiled the B.C. government.
 This spring, Mr. Eby sought to suspend parts of DRIPA.
-But after backlash from Indigenous groups and lacking support from his own caucus, which holds a narrow majority in the legislature, he backed down.
+But after backlash from Indigenous groups, and lacking enough support from his own caucus, which holds a narrow majority in the legislature, he backed down.

 But the judge also ruled that DRIPA did not implement the UN Indigenous rights declaration into B.C. laws.